HaojHuang/HaojHuang.github.io/_pages/about.md

 * I am super interested in machine learning, reinforcement learning, and their applications in robotics, image processing, point cloud analyses, and other related fields.

-* Stay fool, stay hungry and stay fresh!
+* Stay fool, stay hungry and stay fresh.

 ## News
 * **01/2024**: Our work [Fourier Transporter: Bi-Equivariant Robotic Manipulation in 3D](https://openreview.net/forum?id=UulwvAU1W0) is accepted at [ICLR-2024](https://iclr.cc/Conferences/2024).